SSD2015/Lab1-TeamGuro/UseCases.md

 - The game is over, then all students return to lobby.

 ###Use Case 6 : TEACHER ADD MORE QUESTIONS
-- After teacher selected teacher mode.
+- After teachers selected teacher mode.
-- Teacher choose the topic that the teacher wants to add a question.
+- Teacher chooses the topic that the teacher wants to add a question.
 - Teacher clicks the add button to add a question.
 - Teacher fills in the question and the correct answer.
 - Teacher submits to add the question.